Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 What do you do at the weekend?

-ESL Present Simple Activity - Grammar and Speaking: Asking and Answering Questions, Writing Sentences, Guided Discussion, Describing, Freer Practice - Pair Work - Pre-intermediate (A2) - 25 minutes<
+ESL Present Simple Activity - Grammar and Speaking: Asking and Answering Questions, Writing Sentences, Guided Discussion, Describing, Freer Practice - Pair Work - Pre-intermediate (A2) - 25 minutes

-In this interesting present simple activity, students discuss what they usually do at the weekend.
+In this interesting present simple speaking activity, students discuss what they usually do at the weekend.
 In pairs, students take turns asking their partner about what they usually do at certain times during the weekend.
 Their partner replies by making a present simple affirmative statement.
 The student then writes a present simple sentence in the third-person singular about their partner's answer.
 When the pairs have finished, they discuss how their weekends are different.
 Finally, students describe their partner's weekend to the class.

 What do you do at the weekend?
 Preview